Chicago braces for first teacher strike in a generation

 The city of Chicago has allocated $25 million for a strike contingency fund.
 It would be used to provide breakfast and lunch to students in the district - 84 percent of whom qualify for free and reduced-price meals at school - and to pay for four hours of supervision at some schools, other public facilities and churches.

-The plan has prompted concern from some parents and the union about the well-being of the children and how low-income youths would be supervised in neighborhoods that have seen a sharp rise in gang-related murders in recent months.
+The plan has prompted concern from some parents and the union about the well being of the children and how low-income kids would be supervised in neighborhoods which have seen a sharp rise in gang-related murders in recent months.

 "It (the contingency plan) sounds like a train wreck," the union statement said, adding that those supervising children had received little training.

-(Additional reporting by Mary Wisniewski and Karen Pierog; Editing by Greg McCune, Lisa Shumaker and Peter Cooney)
+(Additional reporting by Mary Wisniewski and Karen Pierog; Editing by Greg McCune, Lisa Shumaker and Vicki Allen)